SamuelNoesslboeck/sybot/README.md

-# syarm_lib
+# sybot_lib

-## SyArm library

-Control and calculation library for the SyArm robot
+Control and calculation library for various robots